defdefred/Minimal-Debian/Terminal.md

 ### Terminology

-If you computosaure have enougth power, you may try this terminal emulator compatible with the framebuffer: `apt install termonology` https://www.enlightenment.org/about-terminology.md
+If your computosaure have enougth power, you may try this terminal emulator compatible with the framebuffer: `apt install termonology` https://www.enlightenment.org/about-terminology.md

 ## text editor